Ben Kinchlow: Early life and education

-He served in the United States Air Force for thirteen years.
+He served in the United States Air Force for thirteen years and was a veteran of the Vietnam War.

 He rediscovered Christianity in the 1970s after a period as a Black Nationalist influenced by Malcolm X and the Black Muslims.
 He earned his MBA, later becoming a born-again Christian.
 Soon thereafter, in 1971, he was ordained as an African Methodist Episcopal Church minister.